jennherrarte/javascript-algorithms/algorithm_design_manual_book/notes.md

 - Geometric series

 **Modeling**
 - Modeling is the art of formulating your application in terms of precisely described, well-understood problems.
-Proper modeling is the key to applying algorithmic de- sign techniques to real-world problems.
-Indeed, proper modeling can eliminate the need to design or even implement algorithms, by relating your application to what has been done before
+Proper modeling is the key to applying algorithmic design techniques to real-world problems
+- Proper modeling can eliminate the need to design or even implement algorithms, by relating your application to what has been done before
 - Most algorithms are designed to work on rigorously defined abstract structures such as permutations, graphs, and sets
 - To exploit the algorithms literature, you must learn to describe your problem abstractly, in terms of procedures on fundamental structures
 - Make sure that you model the problem correctly before trying to solve it